hacsoc/the_jolly_advisor/README.md

 - Wait to get a +1 from another team member before merging

 ### Rails Magic:
-For people who have rusty rails.
+For people who have rusty rails, follow the following steps to setup.

-- Require the library `require sis_importer`
 - To open up the Rails console `rails c`
+- Require the library `require "sis_importer"`
 - Import SIS Data: `SISImporter.import_sis`

 ### Other notes: